On the Act of Defining

 - Step 3: Interpretive Weighting: Judge whether the aggregate similarities are politically, morally, or analytically sufficient to use the label “fascist,” “fascist-adjacent,” or “illiberal nationalist”.

 I think an approach like this avoids definitional reductionism and concept creep.
 But prior to doing any of this, It seems that when we marshal evidence for the conclusion , we need to first establish whether that evidence is relevant.
-In Evidential Foundations of Probabilistic Reasoning, David Schum explains that evidence must be established as evidence through a process of legitimation.
+In Evidential Foundations of Probabilistic Reasoning, David Schum explains that evidence must be established as such through a process of legitimation.
 It seems like this is important right now, because using the empirical approach , someone might disagree whether an action counts as evidence.
 But a simple method could be: ask self identified fascists if they resonate with trumps publicly stated positions, if they like or endorse trump, this is positive evidence for the proposition that he’s a fascist.
 Obviously it’s not conclusive alone, and it will depend on a network of other pieces of evidence, ultimately a cumulative case would yield the likelihood whether he’s a fascist or not.
-Perhaps we could even use a Bayesian approach, weighing the posterior odds.
-This could be one line of evidence that seems robust.
-For example, suppose someone thinks Kamala Harris is a communist, but many self identified communists do not recognize her as one, and she doesn’t use Marxist concepts in her speech, then we can conclude this to be negative evidence of her being a communist.
+This line of evidence that seems robust.
+Suppose someone thinks Kamala Harris is a communist, but many self identified communists do not recognize her as one, and she doesn’t use Marxist concepts in her speech, then we can take this to be negative evidence of her being a communist.
 If a person is accused of being X, but recognized practitioners of X do not accept that person as one of their own, that is negative testimonial evidence.
 Additionally, if the person does not use the language, symbols, or conceptual tools associated with X, that further lowers the posterior odds.

 Ultimately, if we assign the label “fascist” to someone holding a powerful position, this almost certainly implies we must take action.
 We know historically that fascists and fascist adjacent regimes are brutal, increasing the probability of oppression and suffering for out group members and “traitors” speaking against the regime .
 This seems intrinsically connected to decision theory.
 Suppose with high probability we conclude trump is a fascist, and his form of fascism is closely related to historically violent fascist movements, then it seems there is a cost of not acting.
 However, the immediate cost of acting is very high.
 You take on many risks, potentially at the expense of being wrong about your diagnosis.
 It seems like this factors into the analysis very deeply.
 So it’s interesting, many people conclude he’s a fascist but do nothing about it.
 But simultaneously it makes sense why someone wouldn’t act, because the individual cost is very high while the marginal impact of regime change seems low.
 Likewise, maybe some people don’t think it’s a problem, because in their mind “if it’s a problem, someone will alarm the bell” so to speak, but with group think, echo chambers, and risk of social ostracism, many people won’t speak out so there won’t be any social proof more broadly.
 Labeling a leader as “fascist” is not a morally neutral act.
 It implies that we have crossed a threshold of evidence, that the threat is not just theoretical but imminent, and that some form of resistance or defensive action may be necessary, Belief implies obligation, if you truly believe a fascist regime is emerging and you do nothing, you are complicit, unless you believe resistance is futile.
 Of course, people often act as if they don't believe what they say, not because they are lying but because belief is often partitioned from motivation when the expected utility of action is low, the personal cost is high, and there's an ambiguity or deferral or responsibility.
 There is a social epistemological aspect of inaction as well.
 People often wait for external validation but this can cause pluralistic ignorance, the bystander effect, and echo chambers.
 So even if many people independently diagnose fascism, the absence of visible collective action feeds the illusion that it’s not urgent, or that others don’t see it.
 This is why social proof becomes a bottleneck: if no one else is acting, people doubt their own assessment, or wait for institutional actors (courts, media, elites) to validate it, often after it’s too late.